Shikhar1912/Paytmish/README.md

 - **TransactionHistory**: Transaction log with visual indicators
 - **Inputbox**: Reusable form input component
 - **Button**: Reusable button with loading states

-## 🚀 Deployment

-### Backend Deployment

-1. Set up a MongoDB Atlas cluster or use a cloud MongoDB service
-2. Update the `DB_URI` in your environment variables
-3. Deploy to platforms like Heroku, Railway, or AWS

-### Frontend Deployment

-1. Build the production version: `npm run build`
-2. Deploy to platforms like Vercel, Netlify, or AWS S3

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🎯 Future Enhancements